benbogart/Movie-Analysis/README.md

 Several genres had to be dropped from the analysis because too few films met our criteria.
 Acquiring more data and rerunning the above analysis would be beneficial and increase confidence in the results.

 ## The next steps
+To continue this line of investigation:
 * It is assumed here that producers have the highest impact on a movies success because they hire the director and have final say on casting, but further exploration should be done to verify this.
 * Look at pairings of people to see if there are teams that are more profitable.
-* Investigate the budget distributions for genres like Sci-Fi and Animation to see if simmilar conclusions can be made about them on a different scale.
 * Look at the percentage of profitable films by genre
+* Investigate the budget distributions for genres like Sci-Fi and Animation to see if similar conclusions can be made about them on a different scale.

+Areas to investigate outside this line:
 * Explore effects of runtime on profitability by genre
 * Explore whether production studio has an impact on ROI
 * Explore whether the Rating affects the ROI, and if so what can be done to influence the rating.